awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

 1. [Update the product version information](#container-product-updating-version)\.

 1. [Publish the product for buyers](#container-product-publishing)\.

-The first two steps must happen before you can edit any other details in AWS Marketplace\.
-However, you can perform the other steps in the order that makes the most sense to you or in parallel\.

-The following topics describe each of these steps\.

 ## Creating the product ID for your container product<a name="create-initial-container-product"></a>